-- The results, along with other information, can help your healthcare provider make informed recommendations about your care. - The results of this test may help limit the spread of COVID-19 to your family and others in your community.
+- The results, along with other information, can help your healthcare provider make informed recommendations about your care. - The results of this test may help limit the spread of COVID-19 to your family and those you come in contact with.

 What does it mean if I have a positive test result?

 If you have a positive test result, it is very likely that you have COVID-19 because proteins from the virus that causes COVID-19 were found in your sample.
 Therefore, it is also likely that you may be placed in isolation to avoid spreading the virus to others.
-You should follow CDC guidance to reduce the potential transmission of disease.
-There is a chance that this test can give a positive result that is wrong (a false positive result) particularly when used in a population without many cases of COVID-19 infection.
-Your healthcare provider will work with you to determine how best to care for you based on the test results along with medical history, and your symptoms.
+There is a very small chance that this test can give a positive result that is wrong (a false positive result).
+Your healthcare provider will work with you to determine how best to care for you based on the test result along with other factors of your medical history, and your symptoms.